How to Start a Retail Business

 Then you need to come up with that unique business name (if you haven’t already) and register with the IRS to receive an Employer Identification Number (EIN).
 Once your federal registration is finished, check with your state office to determine which local business licenses and permits you need to be compliant.

-Because the legal and tax considerations of these decisions can be confusing, you should consider consulting a lawyer or tax adviser to address your specific needs so you know what your decisions mean for your finances.
+Because the legal and tax considerations of these decisions can be confusing, you should familiarize yourself ith general business laws and consider consulting a lawyer or tax adviser to address your specific needs so you know what your decisions mean for your finances.

 Finding a Retail Location